giogina/ReSMax/README.md

 ![](example/he_1Po_InfMass/resonance_plots/-0.50000/resonances_-0.55_-0.52_before.png)

 Several observations can be made in this plot: Firstly, some of the plateaus are annotated in red.
 These are sections in which the energy *descends* with growing $\gamma$, making it impossible to fit the DOS to a Lorentzian peak.
-This can happen either if the basis set is insufficiently sized to accurately describe this resonance state, or when one encounters fluorescence-active resonance states, as is likely the case e.g. for resonance states 7 and 8 here. **DOSmax** generally chooses fittable DOS peaks to represent resonances, if any are available.
+This can happen either if the basis set is insufficiently sized to accurately describe this resonance state, or when one encounters fluorescence-active resonance states, as is likely the case e.g. for resonance states 7 and 8 here. **ReSMax** generally chooses fittable DOS peaks to represent resonances, if any are available.
 Therefore, even though the section annotated by `7R19` can barely be counted as a plateau, it is selected for resonance 7, rather than any of the descending sections observed for roots 25-27.
 The DOS scatter plot on the right side confirms the presence of very closely spaced resonance states around E=-0.546 and E=-0.527, but the complete absense of any resonance at E=-0.529 (where resonance 7 is currently being placed).

 This can be fixed by selecting a different plateau to represent resonance 7, such as the one formed by root 25.
 To select it, simply enter